Seller Payouts

 }

-Exclude Select Vendors from a Payout
+Exclude Select Sellers from a Payout

 we want to exclude.
 We can use the payout